Masala Chai Recipe (Indian Milk Tea With Spices)

 * Percent Daily Values are based on a 2000 calorie diet.

-This Masala Chai Recipe post from the archives was first published in June 2016.
-It has been updated and republished on September 2021.
+Masala Chai recipe from the archives was first published on June 2016.

 Meet Dassana